Close Alert Banner

 Environment and Climate Change Canada provides notification to the Health Department when weather forecasts indicate a heat event in our area.

-The Durham Region HWIS has two heat alert levels: heat warnings and extended heat warnings.
+The HWIS program notifies community partners and the public about heat warnings and extended heat warnings.

 Heat warnings (lasts two days)